qfl1ck32/email-bundle/DOCUMENTATION.md

 }
 ```

 You can use it by either providing your own custom transport, you can customise this heavily.
+A common example would be to use Mailgun HTTP API to send emails:

 ```typescript
 import * as mg from "nodemailer-mailgun-transport";